 BY TAXI OR GRAB: A taxi from Suvarnabhumi to downtown Bangkok should cost you around THB 400 (with airport surcharge and toll).
 Be sure that the driver uses the meter since taxi scams are quite rampant in Bangkok.

 BY PRIVATE TRANSFER: This is the easiest and most comfortable option, but it’s also the most expensive.
 Kkday offers private transfers from Suvarnabhumi International Airport (BKK) to downtown Bangkok.
-Follow this link to book a private transfer through Kkday.
+Follow this link to book a private transfer through KKday or Klook.

 From Don Mueang International Airport (DMK)